jmarceno/Lunarium/docs/active_turn_system.md

 - Turn order is no longer deterministic at combat start
 - Casting times changed from turns to seconds
 - Some timing-dependent mechanics may need adjustment
+- **Speed calculation rebalanced** (v1.2): High-DEX classes no longer dominate turn frequency

+### Speed System Migration (v1.2)

+Existing characters will have their speed recalculated using the new formula:
+- Characters with `speed > 15` will be capped at 15
+- Characters without explicit speed values will get proper calculation based on DEX
+- Save file compatibility is maintained (speed is recalculated on load)

 ## Future Enhancements